animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

 For my setup, I would be using Windows 11 and setting the WSL2, you may choose to go with WSL based on your requirements and available environments.

 1. **Enable Windows Features** - We can enable the windows features in 2 ways, either via CLI or GUI.
-You _**may have to restart you system**_ after installing these for all configurations to be in place.
+You _**may have to restart your system**_ after installing these for all configurations to be in place.

    - *Option 1* - Via Powershell CLI as Administrator